evhub/coconut/README.rst

 Coconut
 =======

-*Coconut is a simple, modern, developer-friendly scripting language that compiles to Python, built for functional programming.*
+*Coconut is a simple, elegant variant of Python built for functional programming.*

 Coconut can be found on GitHub_ and PyPI_.